opxz7148/java-movierental/README.md

 The [PDF from Chapter 1][refactoring_pdf] explains the motivation for each refactoring and how to do it.

+## Instructions

+- Check out either the `java` or `python` branch (your choice).
+- Perform the 5 refactorings listed below, and optionally the 6th "missing" refactoring.
+- Before starting to refactor, run the units tests.
+They should all pass.
-Before refactoring and after each refactoring you should **run the unit tests**.
+- After each refactoring **run the unit tests** again.
+They should still pass.

 The refactorings are (filenames refer to Java version):